 The 2014-2015 registration form is available here.
 You must register your child(ren) for all classes, Nursery through High School.
+You'll find descriptions of the classes here.
 Ours is a cooperative program, so all parents/guardians must volunteer in some way.
-If you need a financial waiver, please contact Dolores Miller (email@example.com; 202-517-1469).
+If you need a financial waiver, please contact Dolores Miller (firstname.lastname@example.org; 202-517-1469).
 There is no waiver on volunteering.

 Welcome from Our CRE Director

 Welcome to the vibrant and enriching program that is Religious Education for children, youth and families at All Souls!
 Our mission, in alignment with that of the church at large, is to provide a diverse, spirit-growing, justice seeking community.
 We do this through meaningful lesson themes, dramatics, hands-on and physical activities, and open conversations.
 In addition to classes, there are many family friendly events, as well as opportunities to enrich our connections with the family of All Souls Church.
 Welcome, one and all, to our Unitarian Universalist religious community.

 As you may be aware, during our major building renovation, the physical environment is ever changing and not always ideal, but our spirit and mission remain solid.
 So read on for an RE adventure, as well as helpful information.

 ~ Dolores Miller, Interim Director of Religious Education